 Evolution is the emergence of new species through random genetic mutations.

-For example, a mutant camel who can store more fat in his humps can survive for longer without food.
+For example, an accidentally mutant camel who can store more fat in his humps can survive for longer without food.
 Better chances of survival mean better chances of reproducing and passing on those lovely big-hump genes.

 That’s why it’s called natural selection.
-These animals are being selected by nature: in the context of their forever changing environment, and the competition among their peers for sex and survival.
+These animals are being blindly “chosen” by nature in the context of a forever changing environment and competition among peers for sex and survival.

 Mother Nature is a bitch.
-So even the smallest mutations (say, an iguana’s tongue being 1% longer than average, giving him the tiniest advantage in catching food) can actually have life or death consequences.
+So even the smallest mutations (like an iguana’s tongue being 1% longer than average, giving him the tiniest advantage in catching food) can actually have life-saving consequences.

 You end up with a planet full of different species, each adapted extremely well to their own environmental niche.

 Simple, right?
-Actually, the scale and diversity makes it a hell of a concept to get your head around.
-So the rest of this article is dedicated to explaining evolution in the context of animals: a single sub-set of multiple domains of life.
+Actually, the scale and diversity of evolution makes it a hell of a concept to get your head around.
+So the rest of this article is dedicated to demonstrating specific evolutionary adaptations in the context of our familiar animal friends.

-Biologists have grouped all life on Earth into three domains.
-This wasn’t arbitrary: genetic analysis tells us they each arose long ago from a common single-celled ancestor with poorly developed genetic machinery.
+At the broadest scale, all life on Earth is categorised into three domains.
+Genetic analysis tells us they each arose long ago from a common single-celled ancestor, whose primitive genome can be theoretically inferred from life today.

-So animals are just one subset of life on Earth.
-But they are the most familiar, which means tracing the ancestry of animal species is a pretty cool way of understanding how evolution works.
+Animals (from humble sea sponge beginnings… all the way to humans) are just one subset of life on Earth.
+They are the most familiar, however, so we’re going to trace the family tree of all animal life to get a better understanding of how evolution works.

 When Life Went Multi-Cellular

-Originally, sponges were realised as basal animals by the fact that free-living choanoflagellates are virtually indistinguishable from the body cells of sponges.
-More recently, genetic analysis has verified that they share a ton of common genes with animals alive today.
-Roald Dahl had it right when he named Aunt Sponge; these are indeed your most distant animal relatives in the world.
+Sponges were recognised as being basal animals by the fact that single-celled, free-living choanoflagellates are structurally indistinguishable from the body cells of sponges, even today.
+More recently, genetic analysis has verified that they share a ton of common genes with more complex animals.
+Roald Dahl had it right when he named Aunt Sponge.
+This is your most distant animal relative in the world, and sponges are your literal cousins, albeit a million times removed.

-They also began displaying radial symmetry: bodies which have a top and bottom, but no left or right sides.
+Their radial symmetry gave them bodies which have a top and bottom, but no left or right sides.
 Like a pie, they can be sliced up equally along many axes and still look the same.
+This body plan starts developing extremely early in embryonic development and it’s an important way for biologists to distinguish various stages of animal evolution.

 If you were to go outside and pick up a handful of soil you would encounter thousands of our next guest: Nematoda.